HIAS+JCORE: Campaigning

 HIAS+JCORE advocates for a fairer, more compassionate asylum policy.
 It shares a Jewish valued-led approach to politicians and policy makers, and also brings Jewish representation to campaign coalitions like Families Together, Lift the Ban, and Together With Refugees.
 The organisation also works to challenge the racism and xenophobia asylum seekers and refugees face and is a member of the Alliance for Racial Justice.

 Practical support

-The charity works directly to support refugees and asylum seekers in the UK.
+The charity works directly to support refugees and asylum seekers in the United Kingdom.
 This is primarily done through its JUMP befriending project, which was launched in 2007.
-This scheme brings young asylum seekers and refugees together with volunteer befrienders, offering support through one-to-one meet-ups, group activities, and casework and advocacy.

 Community engagement

 HIAS+JCORE works across the Jewish community, seeking to encourage engagement with refugee and asylum issues.
 This includes education sessions, facilitating volunteering opportunities, and encouraging activism.